GenEpiO/genepio/README.md

 ## IRIDA ontology

-The Integrated Rapid Infectious Disease Analysis project (IRIDA, http://www.irida.ca) uses **genepio.owl** for most of its ontology.
+The Integrated Rapid Infectious Disease Analysis project (IRIDA, http://www.irida.ca) will be using **genepio.owl** for its application ontology.